RavensbourneWebMedia/UX-design/sessions/02/README.md

 Some examples by your fellow students from 2016:

-* > A learning game for Key Stage 1 children to practice their spelling and addition.
+> A learning game for Key Stage 1 children to practice their spelling and addition.
 It harnesses children's creativity and love of Minecraft to convert some of playtime into learning time.

+Harry, Jonny and Tom

-* > CodeFriend is an app that teaches children between the ages of 7-11 the basics of HTML in a fun and interactive way.
+> CodeFriend is an app that teaches children between the ages of 7-11 the basics of HTML in a fun and interactive way.

+Ade, Rana and Jack

-* > An adventure across the whole of London, in which you have to use skill and intelligence to discover fascinating facts about landmarks across this fantastic city.
+> An adventure across the whole of London, in which you have to use skill and intelligence to discover fascinating facts about landmarks across this fantastic city.
 Play mini games and take quizzes against friends to see who will be the champion of London.

+Ollie, Aidan, Ryder and Johan

 ### Your turn